TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/managing-access/manage-api-consumer-organisations.md

 API Consumer Super admins can manage users in their organizations.
 To do so, navigate to the Users menu in the Dashboard and select a user to edit.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/edit_api_consumer.png" alt="Edit API Consumer profile" >}}

-As a Super admin, you can change users’ first and last names and roles.
+<br/><br/>As a Super admin, you can change users’ first and last names and roles.
 The changes will take effect immediately.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/manage_api_consumer_profile.png" alt="Manage API Consumer profile" >}}

 ## Step 5: Sharing assets between teammates